-Two residential communities, Rockland Village and Dulles Meadows are planned for future redevelopment based on their location in areas heavily impacted by noise from Dulles Airport and adjacent industrial development.
+Two residential communities, Rockland Village and Dulles Meadows are planned for future redevelopment.
 Until such time as a change in land use consistent with the Plan occurs, every effort should be made to protect these communities from any negative impacts caused by adjacent non-residential development.
-Any attempts to consolidate Rockland Village for redevelopment should be in accordance with the Guidelines for Neighborhood Redevelopment as set forth in the Land Use section of the Policy Plan.
+Any attempts to consolidate Rockland Village for redevelopment should be in accordance with the Guidelines for Neighborhood Redevelopment as set forth in the Land Use section of the Policy Plan and should not result in new residential development in areas with projected aircraft noise exposures exceeding DNL 60 dBA.